Mansory: Collaboration with Lotus

 In 2012, Mansory signed an agreement with Lotus Group, then under the control of CEO Dany Bahar.
 Under the agreement, Mansory would provide its services to Lotus customers who would require bodywork, trim and special finishes for the Lotus Elise, Exige and Evora models.
 The partnership developed following a series of one-off models produced by Mansory for Lotus including the Evora Concept Bespoke unveiled at the 2011 Geneva Motor Show.
 The partnership fell through shortly afterwards when Dany Bahar was removed as CEO of Lotus Group.
 In March 2019 Mansory released the GTE Final Edition at the Geneva Motor Show 2019, based on the Evora.

 Mansory Marine

 In 2024, Mansory announced the Pirelli 42 and Pirelli 50 rigid inflatable boats.
 Both boats use 600 hp Mercury Engines.
 The Pirelli RIB's have been showcased and revealed to the public at the 2024 Cannes Boat Show and the 2024 Genoa Boat Show.

-Mansory Elongation

-The Mansory Elongation is a customisation kit for the Tesla Cybertruck.